firebirdberlin/nightdream/docs/faq/faq_en.md

 ## Alarms

+### Why does activating Wi-Fi for the radio alarm not work?

+Unfortunately, newer versions of Android prohibit automatically activating Wi-Fi when the device is in airplane mode.
+If you want to use the internet radio as an alarm clock, the only option is to do without airplane mode.
+Instead, you could manually deactivate Bluetooth, Wi-Fi and data connections.

+### I woke up before the alarm and don't want to be woken up today.

+A notification is displayed about an hour before the actual alarm time.
+To deactivate a repeating alarm once, you can select SKIP in this notification.
+This will skip the next alarm time and the alarm will remain active for the next alarm day.

 ### How do I stop or snooze an alarm ?

 An alarm is stopped by tapping the lower right corner.
 Snooze is enabled by tapping anywhere else.